 If you are missing a tooth, the good news is that dental bridges and dentures are no longer the sole treatment choices available to you.
 Many different kinds of dental implants are available today, and each may make your smile look complete.
-Dental implants are an excellent choice and one that you should consider with your reliable dental expert because their success rate can reach up to 98%.
+Dental Implants north London are an excellent choice and one that you should consider with your reliable dental expert because their success rate can reach up to 98%.

 Dental implants can vastly improve the appearance of your smile, restoring both your self-assurance and your capacity for self-expression.
 However, before undergoing this operation, it is beneficial to understand the three primary categories of dental implants on the market.
 This will allow you to choose which categories will best serve your requirements.